Hiring a Painting Company? Don’t Get ‘White-Washed’!

 - Will painter’s tape or the cut-in method be used around trim?

 And finally, if you are considering several painting companies, but have yet to make a final decision on which one to use for your project, find out which of the companies have a website.
 Websites are great for discovering additional information about prospective painting companies.
-Topics such as paint quality, testimonials from past customers, the number of employees they have, which cities they work in, or how many years the company has been in business, are all tidbits of information that can serve as a decision-maker or a decision-breaker!
+Topics such as paint quality, testimonials from past customers, the number of employees they have, which cities they work in, or how many years the company has been in business, are all tidbits of information that can serve as a decision-maker or a decision-breaker when hiring a painting company!

 Comments are closed.